Stefan-ztlr/DOD-Project/README.md

 # Breakout Game

 A breakout clone that implements a multi threaded spatial grid and an ECS system to try and simulate a high number of entities, in this case balls.
+The challenging part of the physics calculation is that the balls can collide with eachother making it difficult to support a lot of entities.

 # Game Mechanics
 - destroying a brick can cause a powerup to drop, once picked up it doubles the amount of balls on the screen